-A Welfare Lasting Power of Attorney deals with medical matters, what you where, who you see, what you eat and crucially – where you live.
+A Welfare Lasting Power of Attorney deals with medical matters, what you wear, who you are allowed to see, what you eat, and crucially – where you live.

-Betty Figgis and her family would not agree that Social Services always get the right end of the stick, or that they always do the right thing.
-Betty Figgis wanted to be at home, not in a care home.
+Betty Figg and her family would not agree that Social Services always get the right end of the stick, or that they always do the right thing.
+Betty Figg wanted to be at home, not in a care home.
 Betty Figgis’ family wanted her to be at home, not in a care home.
-But Social Services decided that the families views didn’t count, nor did those of Betty Figgis herself.
+But Social Services decided that the families views didn’t count, nor did those of Betty Figg herself.
 Social Services knew best, and in the absence of a Welfare Lasting Power of Attorney, Social Services made the rules.
-They brought along four policeman with a battering ram to take Betty Figgis away from the home and the family she loved and move her back into a Care Home where she was losing the will to live.
+They brought along four policemen with a battering ram to take Betty Figg away from the home and the family she loved and move her back into a Care Home where she was losing the will to live.

 THE STORY of a Coventry grandma seized from her daughter’s home has brought back painful memories for a city woman who launched a High Court custody battle for her own frail mum.